Order-Optimal Sequential 1-Bit Mean Estimation in General Tail Regimes: Introduction

 \begin{itemize}[topsep=0pt, itemsep=0pt] \item \textbf{Adaptive 1-Bit Mean Estimator:} We propose a novel adaptive 1-bit mean estimator (see Section~\ref{sec: algorithm}) that relies solely on (randomized) threshold queries.
 It operates by first localizing the distribution's core via a noisy binary search, and subsequently estimating local probability masses over a universal geometric grid paired with a local variance-aware sample allocation strategy.

-\item \textbf{Order-Optimal Sample Complexity:} We prove that this estimator is $(\epsilon, \delta)$-PAC for the generalized distribution family $\mathcal{D}(k, \lambda, \sigma)$ for any fixed $k > 1$.
-Despite its structural simplicity, our approach strictly tightens and generalizes the bounds from our preliminary conference version~\cite{lau2025sequential}, entirely eliminating the suboptimal logarithmic factors caused by unoptimized search space partitioning (see Remark~\ref{rem: unified framework}).
-The resulting sample complexity achieves strict order-optimality across all tail regimes $k > 1$.
+\item \textbf{Order-Optimal Sample Complexity:} We prove that this estimator is $(\eps, \delta)$-PAC for the generalized distribution family $\mathcal{D}(k, \lambda, \sigma)$ for any fixed $k > 1$.
+Despite its structural simplicity, our approach strictly tightens and generalizes the bounds from our preliminary conference version~\cite{lau2025sequential}, entirely eliminating the suboptimal logarithmic factors caused by the different search space partitioning and some looseness in its analysis (see Remark~\ref{rem: unified framework}).
+Our resulting sample complexity is order-optimal across all tail regimes $k > 1$.

 \item \textbf{Lower Bound in the Finite Variance Case:} For $k \ne 2$, the sample complexity matches the \textit{unquantized} minimax rate plus an additive $\log(\lambda/\sigma)$ localization cost that we prove to be unavoidable (see Theorems~\ref{thm: main} and~\ref{thm: adaptive lower bound}).
-For the finite-variance case ($k=2$), our upper bound contains an additional $O(\log(\sigma/\epsilon))$ factor compared to the unquantized minimax rate.
-We establish a novel information-theoretic lower bound proving that this logarithmic penalty is a fundamental, inescapable consequence of 1-bit quantization, thereby confirming our estimator's optimality for $k=2$.
+For the finite-variance case ($k=2$), our upper bound contains an additional $O(\log(\sigma/\eps))$ factor compared to the unquantized minimax rate.
+We establish a novel information-theoretic lower bound proving that this logarithmic penalty is an unavoidable consequence of 1-bit quantization, thereby confirming our estimator's optimality for $k=2$.

 \item \textbf{Lower Bound Proving an Adaptivity Gap:} Our adaptive sample complexity bound scales only logarithmically with $\lambda/\sigma$, which contrasts with existing bounds for communication-constrained non-parametric mean estimators scaling at least linearly in~$\lambda$ (see Section~\ref{sec: related work}).
-For the threshold-query and a more general interval-query model, we establish an ``adaptivity gap'' by showing a worst-case lower bound $\Omega(\lambda \sigma/\epsilon^2 \cdot \log(\delta^{-1}))$ for non-adaptive estimators (see Theorem~\ref{thm: non-adaptive lower bound}), in particular having a linear dependence on $\lambda$.
+For the threshold-query and a more general interval-query model, we establish an ``adaptivity gap'' by showing a worst-case lower bound $\Omega(\lambda \sigma/\eps^2 \cdot \log(\delta^{-1}))$ for non-adaptive estimators (see Theorem~\ref{thm: non-adaptive lower bound}), in particular having a linear dependence on $\lambda$.